 - A commitment to continuous quality improvement through the YPQI;

 - Sustainable resources from local, state, and national sources; and

+KYD Network realizes that this system will take the next five years to fully build with our members and stakeholders.
 Several needs exist with regard to building a high quality OST sector so that all youth are ready by 21.
-The needs revolve around: (a) the OST sector’s capacity to serve a critical mass of youth; (b) quality of OST programming; (c) quality of professionals working in the OST sector; (d) organizational capacity to sustain improvements; (e) youth’s social emotional learning skills; (f) youth leadership opportunities and skills; and (g) parent engagement.
+The needs revolve around: (a) the OST sector’s capacity to serve a critical mass of youth; (b) quality of OST programming; (c) ability of Youth Development Professionals (YDPs) to create high quality, youth-driven, culturally agile, and family-focused learning environments; (d) organizational capacity to sustain improvements; (e) youth’s social emotional learning skills; and (f) youth leadership opportunities and skills.

-First, with regard to capacity to serve a critical mass of youth, approximately 50,000 school-age youth live in Kalamazoo County, almost half of whom live in households that are eligible for free or reduce price lunch.1 The overall graduation rate for county youth is 73% and ranges from a low of 48% to a high of 95%.
-We also know that in the state of Michigan, 210,386 (13%) of school-age youth participate in OST programming while 625,026 (44%) would participate if opportunities were available.2
+First, with regard to capacity to serve a critical mass of youth, approximately 50,000 school-age youth live in Kalamazoo County, almost half of whom live in households that are eligible for free or reduce price lunch.
+The overall graduation rate for county youth is 73% and ranges from a low of 48% to a high of 95%.
+We also know that in the state of Michigan, 210,386 (13%) of school-age youth participate in OST programming while 625,026 (44%) would participate if opportunities were available.

 KYD Network is currently conducting a scan of the OST sector to determine: how many OST organizations exist; how many youth they serve; where they serve youth; where these youth live; the types of opportunities available to youth; and the structure of these organizations.
 The results of this scan will help KYD Network tailor its outreach throughout the county.